top of page

 Expected Ticket Availability

-If you're one of those anxious types who need to secure a ticket in advance though, then the easiest way to do this is to go through Ulm's online ticket shop.
-It's all in German but fortunately "Wenn Sie kein Deutsch sprechen können ", Google Chrome’s translation feature makes booking E-tickets (received as PDF & Mobile Tickets) very simple.
+It's better to secure a ticket in advance though, and the easiest way to do this is to go through Ulm's online ticket shop.
+It's all in German but fortunately "Wenn Sie kein Deutsch sprechen können ", Google Chrome’s translation feature makes booking E-tickets (received as Print@Home & Mobile Tickets) very simple.

 If you're in Ulm ahead of matchday, you can also pick up your ticket at the Ticket/Fanshop office (Donaustadion, Stadionstraße 5, 8907 Ulm; open 1-6pm, Tue & Thu; 9am-12pm, Wed).